damsleth/k/README.md

 # k
-SharePoint helper functions for doing common admin tasks from the console
+SharePoint helper functions for doing common admin tasks from the console.
+`k.js` is meant for on premises (i.e. SharePoint 2013, 2016 and 2019)
+`k365.js` is for SharePoint Online (i.e. Microsoft 365, *yourtenant*.sharepoint.com )

 ### Usage